Ericsun1999/Reconstructing-East-Asian-Data-Assimilation/README.md

 The code `Code/Figure1&2.R` uses the REACHES data to produce Figures 1-2.

 The code `Code/Figure3.R` uses the LME data to produce Figure 3.
-(LME)

 The code `Code/Figure4.R` uses the REACHES data to produce Figure 4.
-(REACHES)

-Figure 5-6.
-(REACHES)
+The code `Code/Figure5&6.R` uses the REACHES data to produce Figure 5-6.

 Figures 7-9.
 (REACHES, LME)